 “Hey, at least you came to see me,” Randy said gratefully.
 “That means a lot.”

-Jason was momentarily buoyed.
+Jason’s spirits lifted a bit.
 “Suppose it was the least I could do.”
-A painful memory then rose up to the surface of his conscience.
+He was humbled by Randy’s appreciation, then a painful memory rose to the surface of his conscience.
 “Sorry for the things I said that night…you know, after that other party.”

 “Don’t be,” Randy brushed aside.
 “I’m the one who should be apologizing.”